yusif-projects/NewsTickerLabel/README.md

 # NewsTickerLabel

 A customizable UI element written in Swift that animates a label like it's a [news ticker](https://en.wikipedia.org/wiki/News_ticker).
-- ✅ Interface builder supported!
+- ✅ Supports UIStoryBoard Interface Builder!
 - ✅ Animates only if text doen't fit the screen!
 - ✅ Supports both left-to-right and right-to-left texts!